José Echegaray: Literary career

 Theater had always been the love of José Echegaray's life.
 Although he had written earlier plays (La Hija natural and La Última Noche, both in 1867), he truly became a dramatist in 1874.
 His plays reflected his sense of duty, which had made him famous during his time in the governmental offices.
 Dilemmas centered on duty and morality are the motif of his plays.
 He replicated the achievements of his predecessors of the Spanish Golden Age, remaining a prolific playwright.

 His most famous play is El gran Galeoto, a drama written in the grand nineteenth century manner of melodrama.
 It is about the poisonous effect that unfounded gossip has on a middle-aged man's happiness.
 Echegaray filled it with elaborate stage instructions that illuminate what we would now consider a hammy style of acting popular in the 19th century.
 Paramount Pictures filmed it as a silent with the title changed to The World and His Wife, and it was the basis for a later film The Great Galeoto.
 His most remarkable plays are O locura o santidad (Saint or Madman?, 1877); Mariana (1892); El estigma (1895); La duda, 1898; and El loco Dios (God, the fool, 1900).

 Among his other famous plays are La esposa del vengador (1874) (The Avenger's Wife); En el puño de la espada (1875) (In the Sword's Handle); En el pilar y en la cruz (1878) (On the Stake and on the Cross); and Conflicto entre dos deberes (1882) (Conflict of Two Duties).

 Along with the Provençal poet Frédéric Mistral, he was awarded the Nobel Prize for Literature in 1904, after having been nominated that year by a member of the Royal Spanish Academy, making him the first Spaniard to win the prize.

 José Echegaray maintained constant activity until his death on 14 September 1916 in Madrid.
 His extensive work did not stop growing in his old age: in the final stage of his life he wrote 25 or 30 mathematical physics volumes.
 At the age of 83 he commented: I cannot die, because if I am going to write my mathematical physics encyclopedia, I need at least 25 more years.

+Honors

+Several streets in Spain are named after José Echegaray.
+Calle Echegaray in Madrid's Barrio de las Letras is especially noteworthy.
+In 1971 the Bank of Spain issued a 1000-peseta banknote in his honor.